mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_tools.md

 ## mulle-objc-list/mulle-objc-lista

-**mulle-objc-list** generates CSV style information from dynamic libraries, that contain MulleObjC code.
+**mulle-objc-list** generates CSV style information from dynamic libraries, that contain mulle-objc code.
 You can list the contained classes, methods and properties.
 It's the backbone of the mulle-objc tool set.

 **mulle-objc-lista** is the variant that handles static libraries.